 Pre-Delivery and Installation Checklist

-Here at Chef’s Toys we want to make sure that you have a great experience with your new commercial kitchen equipment and we know that includes getting the equipment delivered and installed.
-You did all your research to make sure that the piece of equipment that you purchased is the right one for your application so you want to make sure that everything get setup and working properly.
+Here at Chefs' Toys we want to make sure that you have a great experience with your new commercial kitchen equipment, and we know that includes getting the equipment delivered and installed.
+You did all your research to choose the right equipment for your application, so let's make sure everything is setup and working properly!

-We put together this checklist to help you make sure that your delivery and installation goes as smoothly and quickly as possible so that you can get back to running your business.
+We put together this checklist to help ensure that your delivery and installation goes as smoothly and quickly as possible so that you can get back to running your business.

 - Know Your Delivery

 Being informed with the details of your delivery will allow you to avoid complications right from the get go.
-Know the time and day your equipment is to be delivered so you’re able to prepare in advance and plan your day accordingly to the delivery.
-Also, know the type of delivery and who will be doing the delivery, whether it is one of Chefs’ Toys delivery specialists, or a third-party delivery service.
-Communication is key, so it is up to you to inform our sales team and delivery experts ahead of time on the type of delivery you would like and expect; if it is just a drop off delivery, or a full installation.
+Know the time and day your equipment is to be delivered so you're able to prepare in advance and plan your day accordingly to the delivery.
+Also, know the type of delivery and who will be doing the delivery, whether it is one of Chefs' Toys delivery specialists, or a third-party delivery service.
+Communication is key, so it is up to you to inform our sales team and delivery experts ahead of time on the type of delivery you would like and expect - a drop off delivery or a full installation.
 Make sure you communicate any time restrictions.
 What time will someone be on site?
-Also share any exceptions such as days or times of the day that you do not accept deliveries like during lunch hours for example.
+Also share any exceptions, such as days or times of the day, that you do not accept deliveries (example: during lunch hours).

 - Know Your Equipment

 Review the specifications of your new commercial kitchen equipment to make sure that you understand not only where the equipment is going to fit in your kitchen but also how the equipment is going to get there.

 - Here are a few things to review before your scheduled delivery:

 - Building Access